Q. How do I apply for Medicare?

 Q: Where can I learn more about how Kaiser Permanente will use my personal health information?

-A: For your service area, view or download the Notice of Privacy Practices.
+A: View or download the Notice of Privacy Practices for your service area.

 Q. Where can I find information on Advantage Plus?

-A. With the affordable Advantage Plus option, you can add additional benefits such as dental, vision, and hearing to your Kaiser Permanente Medicare health plan for an additional premium.* To learn more and to apply, see the tab for “Advantage Plus” in our plans and rates section.
+A. With the Advantage Plus option, you can add coverage such as dental, vision, and extra hearing to your Kaiser Permanente Medicare health plan for a small monthly amount.* To learn more and to apply, see the tab for “Advantage Plus” in our plans and rates section.

 Q. Do I have medical coverage when I’m traveling?

 A. Yes.
-You’re covered for emergency or urgent care from any medical provider while traveling outside a Kaiser Permanente service area.
-Read more about Travel Coverage♦
+In most cases, you're covered for emergency or urgent care from any medical provider while traveling outside a Kaiser Permanente service area, including traveling outside the U.S. Read more about Travel Coverage♦

 For more detailed information, please refer to your Evidence of Coverage or contact Member Services.